waynodiablo/Oystercard/pills/sinatra_1.md

 As with every pill and project please do type in the code examples instead of copy-pasting them, it will help you to memorise and understand what you're doing.

 ***As always there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***
+Please try to approach those as challenges on which to polish your debugging skills - pull requests very welcome.***

 ## What you will learn